minsiyang/secret_diary/README.md

 ```
 As a user
 So that I can write down my thoughts
-I want to be able to add entry to my secret diary
+I want to be able to add an entry to my secret diary
 ```

 ```